 Nigiri sushi is usually made with vinegared rice with a hint of sugar and topped with raw or seared seafood such as salmon and bluefin tuna.
 The dish is often accompanied by ginger and soy sauce as a palate cleanser.

 It’s one of the most popular types of sushi in America.
 However, it’s also the most inaccurate one of the original maki rolls.
-The term ‘nigiri’ means two fingers because you need to press down your two fingers when making nigiri sushi.
+The term ‘nigiri’ refers to the hand-pressed method used to shape the sushi, traditionally involving two fingers.

 Nigiri is often served chilled or cold.
 The high-fat content of the fish is a perfect accompaniment to the tangy and sweet flavor of the rice.
 They are often described as melt-in-your-mouth dishes.